 IDEO Design Thinking also includes five stages; Discover, Interpretation, Ideation, Experimentation, and Evolution.
 The first stage, Discover, aims to ask the right questions and research the existing problem or situation.
 Then, the Interpretation stage includes analyzing the collected data and organizing it.
 The Ideate stage transforms the research results to an idea that can address a challenge or solve a problem.
 The Experimentation stage aims to build a prototype for the service or the product.
 The Evolution stage targets iterating the idea to improve it.

 The Integrated Service Design process was introduced by Dubberly and include five stages; Observe, Reflect, Make, Socialize, and Implement.
 The Observe stage aims to understand the community around.
 The second stage, Reflect, aims to build an understanding to the problem and the suggested service design that suppose to solve the problem.
 The Make stage includes building the design prototype including the service specifications and documentations.
 The Socialize stage aims to build the network that will implement the service, it includes members from both the organization and the customers.
-And finally, the Implement stage aims to bring the service to life and collect feedback from real live experience.
+And finally, the Implement stage aims to bring the service to life and collect feedback from real live experience by using sample size calculator.

 As the above examples highlight the different stages of the design process.
 The below tools can help undertaking the service design process either for new service or improving the existing one.